Alien (law)

-In law, an alien is generally any person (including an organization) who is not a citizen or a national of a specific country, although definitions and terminology differ across legal systems.
+In law, an alien is a foreign-born resident who has not been naturalized and is still a citizen or subject of a foreign country, although definitions and terminology differ across legal systems.

 Lexicology

 The term "alien" is derived from the Latin alienus.
 The Latin later came to mean a stranger, a foreigner, or someone not related by blood.
 Similar terms to "alien" in this context include foreigner and lander.

 Categories

-Different countries around the world use varying terms for foreign nationals.
+Different countries around the world use varying terms for foreign nationals, also called non-citizens.
 Those who have relinquished their citizenship and/or nationality may or not be an alien in the host country.
 The following are general categories: